surendra02/Prepaid-Recharge-System/README.md

 	Madhya Pradesh & Chhattisgarh
 	Kolkata
 	Kerala
-  and others mention in model.
+	write circle name same as it is formate, and others mention in model.

 valid plan ->
   	499,
 	3359,
 	1799,
 	839,